seanslma/maki/DevOps/Git/Git.md

 - **Rebase** will change history and best to use it in private branch.
 - **Merge** will not change history and is preferred to rebase in most cases.

+## terms
+- `Untracked changes` are not in Git
+- `Unstaged changes` are in Git but not marked for commit
+- `Staged changes` are in Git and marked for commit

 ## update
 ```
 sudo apt update